DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

     - Transaction-scoped persistence context

         In this type of persistence context, whenever a new transaction began, a new persistence context was created for both container-managed and application-managed EntityManager.
 It means that this persistence context's lifetime is accompnied with a transaction.
 A persistence context is created when a transaction is born, and similarly, when a transaction commits or rollbacks, a persistence context will be released.

+        Belows are some cases to use Transaction-scoped persistence context:
+        - If we use **@PersistenceContext** annotation without any configuration for an EntityManager instance, the default mode for persistence context is the transaction-scoped persitence context.

+            For example:

+            ```java
+            @Service
+            public class AnotherService {

+                @PersistenceContext
+                private EntityManager em;
+            }
+            ```

+        - Using EntityManager with transactional-scoped persistence context doesn't belong to a transaction.

+            For example:

+            ```java
+            @PersistenceContext
+            private EntityManager em;

+            public void doSomething(String studentId) {
+                Student student = em.find(Student.class, studentId);
+                student.setName("Something else");

+                em.saveOrUpdate(student);
+            }
+            ```

+            In this situation, each method invocation will create a new persistence context, performs the method action, and releases the persistence context.

+            From an above example, we have:
+            - with find() method, EntityManager will create a temporary persistence context, and after finishing this method, release this persistence context, and return a detached Student object.
+            - then, we do something with this detached mode such as modifies some fields's value.
+            - finally, calling **EntityManager.saveOrUpdate()** method also creates another temporary persistence context, convert a detached object to a persistent object, and release that persistence context.

     - Extended persistence context